Phonon Thermal Hall Conductivity from Scattering with Collective Fluctuations: Scattering and correlation functions

 \subsection{Result}

 To carry out the above procedure, we first express the microscopic processes generated in the Born expansion, Eq.~\eqref{eq:3}, and insert them into the square in Eq.~\eqref{eq:4}.
 Then the sums over electronic states $i_s,f_s$ in Eq.~\eqref{eq:5} can be converted into dynamical multi-time correlation functions of the $Q$ operators.
 The corresponding technical manipulations are described in Appendix~\ref{sec:from-inter-terms}.
-The leading result for the longitudinal conductivity (symmetric part of the tensor) is dominated by diagonal scattering (absorption or emission of a single phonon), and is given by
+The leading result for the longitudinal conductivity (symmetric part of the tensor, $\kappa_L^{\mu\nu}=(\kappa^{\mu\nu}+\kappa^{\nu\mu})/2$) is dominated by diagonal scattering (absorption or emission of a single phonon), and is given by

+where $V$ is the volume of the system, $\mu,\nu=x,y,z$ and $D_{n\mathbf{k}}$ is the longitudinal scattering rate (see Eq.~\eqref{eq:11}).
 For the Hall effect, the important contributions are those from the second order terms in the Born expansion, which generate processes in which a phonon is scattered from one state to another, or in which pairs of phonons are created or annihilated.
 Using Eq.~\eqref{eq:6} then leads to off-diagonal terms in the collision integral, i.e.\ contributions to $\mathcal{C}_{n\mb{k}}$ proportional to $N_{n'\mb{k}'}$ with $n'\mb{k}' \neq n\mb{k}$.
-The desired ``skew'' scattering contributions, roughly speaking, correspond to processes in which $\mb{k}$ is preferentially deflected ``to the right'' of $\mb{k}'$, for example. \begin{widetext} More precisely, we define an anti-symmetric scattering rate $\mathfrak W^{\ominus,+,q}_{n\mathbf k,n'\mathbf k'}$ in such a way that it controls the anti-symmetric (Hall) part of the thermal conductivity tensor, $\kappa^{\mu\nu}_H = -\kappa^{\nu\mu}_H$:
+The desired ``skew'' scattering contributions, roughly speaking, correspond to processes in which $\mb{k}$ is preferentially deflected ``to the right'' of $\mb{k}'$, for example. \begin{widetext} More precisely, we define anti-symmetric scattering rates $\mathfrak W^{\ominus,+,q}_{n\mathbf k,n'\mathbf k'}$ ($q=\pm$) in such a way that they control the anti-symmetric (Hall) part of the thermal conductivity tensor, $\kappa^{\mu\nu}_H = -\kappa^{\nu\mu}_H$: